Volkswagen Van Service – Engine Overheating

 If you notice that your Volkswagen van is overheating, stopping safely should be your first priority.
 While the problem can be due to many factors, running an overheated engine will lead to a major breakdown.
 You could end up with a seized engine, a cracked engine block or a cracked cylinder head, which will result in expensive repairs.

-What To Do If Your Van Or Car Overheats On The Highway
+What To Do If Your Van Or Car Overheats

 If you notice the engine temperature moving towards the red zone, this is what you should do.

 2. Reduce speed and engine power to the minimum and look for a safe parking spot.

 3. After parking safely, switch off the engine, but keep the ignition key in the ON position.
 This keeps the fans running and it helps cool the engine faster.